Fighting For Your Freedom In The Face Of Robbery And Burglary Charges

-At Cannon & Thompson, Attorneys at Law, PLLC, we provide seasoned legal representation for those charged with robbery and burglary crimes.
-Our lawyers understand North Carolina law and what these charges can mean for your livelihood.
+At Ashley Cannon, Attorney at Law, we provide seasoned legal representation for those charged with robbery and burglary crimes.
+Our lawyer understand North Carolina law and what these charges can mean for your livelihood.

 Serious Punishments Require A Serious Legal Team

 The primary difference between robbery and burglary is that robbery involves a display of force, where burglary does not.
 Both charges are serious and the ensuing punishments for conviction have the potential to change your life:

 - A robbery with a dangerous weapon is a class D felony, potentially resulting in 51 to 64 months imprisonment.